openlab-at-city-tech/openlab/wp-content/plugins/preziwp/readme.txt

 1. Sit back and watch the jack roll in

 == Changelog ==

+= 1.1 =
+* Update for the latest Prezi embed format

 = 1.0.1 =
 * Fixed bug in the way the View Original link is created